kparc/kcc/README.md

 That is, k enjoys much success in the world of finance, where this kind of problems existed long before the term **big data** was coined.
-Many people embraced the k way and made successful careers by building solutions using k, and they appreciate their tool as much as they appreciate the man behind it, and we believe they have their reasons.
+Many people embraced the k way and made successful careers by building solutions using k, and they appreciate their tool as much as they appreciate the man, and we believe they have their reasons.

 ### why